smallmummy/old/_posts/2019-06-02-Study-Notes-SAS-2.md

 ## Foreword
 since I had been preparing for SAS Advanced Programmer Exam, I write this study note which I study from the book "SAS Certification Prep Guide - Advance" in my blog, for recording this moments and experience.

 There are totally 2 parts for Chapter 2 to Chapter 24.
-Here is the Part One (for chapter 13 to chapter 24).
+Here is the Part Two (for chapter 13 to chapter 24).

 ## Chapter 13 - Creating Samples and Indexes